hrosicka/WordDetective/README.md

 2. Enter the new word and its corresponding hint.
 3. Submit the word to add it to the game database.

-📋 Managing the Word List
+### 📋 Managing the Word List
 1. Explore the "Preview Data" section to view the existing word list.
 2. Update or delete words as needed (if this functionality is supported).

+## 🏆 Leaderboard
+1. View the top players and their scores in a ranked list.
+2. Automatically update scores as you play.
+3. Navigate back to the game with a single click.

-🌗 Dark Mode
+### 🌗 Dark Mode
 1. Use the "Toggle Dark Mode" button in the interface to switch between light and dark themes.
 2. The theme preference will apply across the application.